tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"Support 1.6T and 2T buckets",
 		"description":"Instances with 16 core 64G memory specification can support 1.6T and 2T buckets in Beijing, Shanghai and Guangzhou regions", "id":2208
+	},
+	{
+		"introduce":"Cloud File Service  Open Beta",
+		"name":"Cloud File Service  Open Beta",
+		"description":"JD Cloud File Service is a fully-hosted distributed file system with high reliability, expandability and sharable access.
+It can be expanded or reduced as needed based on your use of the file system without interrupting the application service, and billed according to actual usage.
+The NFS protocol provides shared access services for Virtual Machines under Linux.", "id":2227
+	},
+	{
+		"introduce":"cn-north-1 region supports 3AZ",
+		"name":"Supports 3AZ",
+		"description":"The cn-north-1 region supports 3AZ, and the MongoDB instance supports deploying 3 nodes respectively to 3 AZs.", "id":2228
+	},
+	{
+		"introduce":"Support implementation of deploying dubbo application",
+		"name":"Support implementation of deploying dubbo application",
+		"description":"Implementation of deploying dubbo application is now supported.
+It is now convenient for users to implement Microservice applications such as Spring Cloud and Dubbo", "id":2229
+	},
+	{
+		"introduce":"Support 3AZ in Beijing region",
+		"name":"Supports 3AZ",
+		"description":"Support 3AZ deployment in Beijing region",
+		"id":2230
+	},
+	{
+		"introduce":"Add Creating a policy by tag",
+		"name":"Add Creating a policy by tag",
+		"description":"A feature of visually creating policies provided by federated tag management, users can automatically associate resources by specifying tags, simplifying the process of policy creation by specifying a set of permissions for a product without having to specify operations and resources one by one.", "id":2231
 	}
 ]